LeoZhang43/ShopBest/readme.md

 [Filter function](https://lucid.app/lucidchart/5e1340ee-0b83-4376-86ef-801cda1fadea/edit?viewport_loc=-29%2C1640%2C1923%2C874%2C0_0&invitationId=inv_4e2dbb01-8863-467c-98e1-ccb40a2d1be5)
 ### 2025-8-18
 Make side bar and top bar working<br>
 Up to this time, this project could work and function properly.
-However, it still have many optential problems and uncompleted optimization<br>
+However, it still have many optential problems and uncompleted optimization
-1. variable storage may need clearify and optimize<br>
+1. ~~variable storage may need clearify and optimize<br>~~
 2. responsoble layout<br>
 3. lower latency<br>
-4. abstract shared UI logic<br>
+4. abstract shared UI and store logic<br>
 5. filter and query logic still have some bug<br>
+6. Upload and running in online environment<br>
+### 2025-8-21
+Optimize variable management and avoid cyclic update by judging the source of update<br>